-    If you are interested in becoming a vendor, please fill out this form or contact email@example.com.
+If you are interested in becoming an exhibitor, please fill out this form or contact email@example.com.

-Supporting the BEST Arts conference is a wonderful way to demonstrate you or your organization’s commitment to early childhood education.
-In prior years the conference drew 700-800 attendees.
-This year Pacific Oaks expects 450 diverse participants over the course of the two-day conference in its first year in Pasadena.
+Supporting the BEST Arts Conference is a wonderful way to demonstrate you or your organization’s commitment to early childhood education.
+In prior years, the conference drew 700 to 800 attendees.

 Please support the conference by filling out the form below or our Sponsorship form.
 Support can also be provided through In-kind donation.
 Thank you for your support.